jyotisinhaa/Pattern-Recognition/Project2/README.md

 # Problem Set 2: Exact Inference with Probabilistic Graphical Models

-In this problem set, we will make exact inferences about probabilistic graphical models using python.
+In this problem set, I make the exact inferences about probabilistic graphical models using python.